top of page

 To help your kids adjust to the time change and maintain healthy sleep patterns, it's important to establish a consistent bedtime routine.
 This routine should include activities that promote relaxation, such as reading a book or taking a warm bath.
 Creating a calm and soothing environment in the bedroom, with dim lighting and a comfortable temperature, can also encourage better sleep.

-How Time Change Affects Your Kids' Routine
+How the Time Change Affects Your Kids' Routine

 Aside from disrupting sleep, turning the clocks back can also impact your kids' daily routines.
 With it getting darker earlier in the evening, it might be harder for your kids to enjoy outdoor activities or sports after school.
 This decrease in physical activity can affect their overall well-being and mood.